tinloaf/ygg/BENCHMARKING.md

 Timing Benchmarks
 -----------------
 The benchmarks to analyze the execution time of operations on the various binary search trees all start with `bench_bst_`.
 Equivalently, the binaries starting with `bench_dst_` benchmark operations on the dynamic segment tree.
 If the binary ends in `_papi`, it collects PAPI statistics instead of timing (see below).

-If the binary ends in `_zipf`, a Zipf distribution is used instead of a uniform distribution for experiment values.
+There are four different ways the keys for the benchmarked trees can be generated:
+	* A uniform distribution.
+This is the default.
+	* A Zipf distribution.
+This is the case in the binaries ending in `_zipf`.
+	* A skewed distribution as suggested by Mäkinen [1].
+This is the case in the binaries ending in `_skewed`.
+	* A partially presorted set of keys.
+This is the case in the binaries ending in `_presorted`.

 The timing benchmarks output lines of this form: